Choeropotamus: Extinction

 A panorama of the Headon Hill Formation in the Isle of Wight.
 The stratigraphy of both it and the Bouldnor Formation led to better understandings of faunal chronologies from the Late Eocene up to the Grande Coupure.

-The Grande Coupure event during the latest Eocene to earliest Oligocene (MP 20-MP 21) is one of the largest and most abrupt faunal turnovers in the Cenozoic of Western Europe and coincident with climate forcing events of cooler and more seasonal climates.
+The Grande Coupure event during the latest Eocene to earliest Oligocene (MP20-MP21) is one of the largest and most abrupt faunal turnovers in the Cenozoic of Western Europe and coincident with climate forcing events of cooler and more seasonal climates.
 The event led to the extinction of 60% of western European mammalian lineages, which were subsequently replaced by Asian immigrants.
 The Grande Coupure is often dated directly to the Eocene-Oligocene boundary at 33.9 Ma, although some estimate that the event began slightly later, at 33.6–33.4 mya.
 The event occurred during or after the Eocene-Oligocene transition, an abrupt shift from a hot greenhouse world that characterised much of the Palaeogene to a coolhouse/icehouse world from the Early Oligocene onwards.
 The massive drop in temperatures results from the first major expansion of the Antarctic ice sheets that caused drastic pCO_{2} decreases and an estimated drop of ~70 m in sea level.

 Many palaeontologists agree that glaciation and the resulting drops in sea level allowed for increased migrations between Balkanatolia and western Europe.
 The Turgai Strait, which once separated much of Europe from Asia, is often proposed as the main European seaway barrier prior to the Grande Coupure, but some researchers challenged this perception recently, arguing that it completely receded already by 37 Ma, long before the Eocene-Oligocene transition.
 In 2022, Alexis Licht et al. suggested that the Grande Coupure could have possibly been synchronous with the Oi-1 glaciation (33.5 Ma), which records a decline in atmospheric CO_{2}, boosting the Antarctic glaciation that already started by the Eocene-Oligocene transition.

 The Grande Coupure event also marked a large faunal turnover marking the arrivals of later anthracotheres, entelodonts, ruminants (Gelocidae, Lophiomerycidae), rhinocerotoids (Rhinocerotidae, Amynodontidae, Eggysodontidae), carnivorans (later Amphicyonidae, Amphicynodontidae, Nimravidae, and Ursidae), eastern Eurasian rodents (Eomyidae, Cricetidae, and Castoridae), and eulipotyphlans (Erinaceidae).

-While the presence of Amphirhagatherium in the German locality of Bohnerz and the British Bouldnor Formation may infer possible survival of the Choeropotamidae at MP 21, the latest-surviving Choeropotamus species, C. parisiensis, is not recorded from any site that may overlap with the MP21 unit.
+While the presence of Amphirhagatherium in the German locality of Bohnerz and the British Bouldnor Formation may infer possible survival of the Choeropotamidae at MP21, the latest-surviving Choeropotamus species, C. parisiensis, is not recorded from any site that may overlap with the MP21 unit.
 Many other artiodactyl genera from western Europe disappeared also as a result of the Grande Coupure extinction event.
 The extinctions of Choeropotamus and many other mammals have been attributed to negative interactions with immigrant faunas (competition, predations), environmental changes from cooling climates, or some combination of the two.